sjbennett123/polarlarp/content/current_writeups/just_like_you_imagined/_index.md

 requirements:
   - Casting formal magic on the spirit of an Urakhai warror.
 synopsis: >
-  This stuff goes in the Zine

-  Other than Orcs identify as Celestial, Earth, and Arcane (dragon magic)

-  Cantrips are fine though.
-They tried various cantrips and they went off without issue

-  Balor found this out the hard way when the Earth guild tried to DFM The spirit of a Orc and it horridly backfired.
-They thought it was a fluke and tried again and same result

-  Even a celestial DFM was tried

-  So 3 attempts both schools same result
+rumors: |
+   The process that changes the orcs into the Uruk-Hai also taints their spirit.
+This magical effect identifies as Celestial, Earth, and Arcane (Dragon Magic).
+The Black Anvil Company enlisted an Earth Guild to Destroy Formal Magic, the spirit of a Orc and it horridly backfired.
+Though initially believed to be a a fluke further attempts also were met with dismal results.

+   ~ Notes and Observations on the Bloody Fist - Gathered by the Black Anvil Mercenary Company

 ---